The Ultimate Checklist for Nonprofit Startups

 Business Leagues, Social Clubs, and Other

 Organizations in this category are tax-exempt, but are not 501c3 or 501c4 organizations.
 They range from 501c5 (labor and agriculture organizations) to 501c13 cemetery organizations.
-We can still assist most tax-exempt organizations in their setup, regardless of if they are 501c3 organizations or not.
+We can still assist most tax-exempt organizations in their setup, regardless of whether they are 501c3 nonprofit organizations or not.

 Ready to start your nonprofit?

 Schedule a consultation with our legal team today!
-When you’re wondering how to create a 501c3 or other type of nonprofit, we’ll walk you through the process, timeline and cost.
+We’ll walk you through the process, timeline, and cost, ensuring you’re covering everything on your nonprofit startup checklist.

 Get Started